Ruchika-2003/APL2C/README.md

 - Ensure all tests in `tests/test_apl_codegen.py` pass, verifying that codegen output matches interpreter output.
 - Adhere to coding standards in `CONTRIBUTING.md` (e.g., consistent indentation, clear variable names).
 - Do not modify `interpreter.py`, `numpy_buffer.py`, or other files unless explicitly instructed.
+- For submission, please zip the root folder of the project, ensuring all your changes are included and submit it on Canvas.